gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

+:API & CLI: - Added the ability to create Catalog Items based on Forms through |morpheus| API and CLI :superscript:`6.2.4`
-:API & CLI: - The Certificates API endpoint now validates the given integration ID and does not create the certificate if an integration with the given ID does not exist :superscript:`6.0.9 6.2.4`
+             - The Certificates API endpoint now validates the given integration ID and does not create the certificate if an integration with the given ID does not exist :superscript:`6.0.9 6.2.4`
              - ``refId`` and ``refType`` parameters are no longer ignored when |morpheus|-type IP Pool reservations are made over |morpheus| API :superscript:`6.0.9 6.2.4`
 :Currency: - Added Malaysian Ringgit (MYR) currency support :superscript:`6.0.9 6.2.4`
             - Added support for Singapore Dollar (SGD) currency :superscript:`6.0.9 6.2.4`
+:Forms: - Added various fixes and quality of life improvements for Forms feature :superscript:`6.2.4`
 :Hyper-V: - Adding a Hyper-V cloud with a WinRM Port value of 5986 rather than the default of 5985 now works properly :superscript:`6.0.9 6.2.4`
 :Kubernetes: - Single and HA layouts for Kubernetes version 1.28 clusters added for OpenStack and OpenTelekom Clouds :superscript:`6.0.9 6.2.4`
               - The ``nginx-ingress`` version 1.9.4 package is now being included with Kubernetes 1.26 through 1.28 cluster layouts for all supported operating systems :superscript:`6.0.9 6.2.4`
 :NSX-T: - Official support added for NSX-T 4.1 :superscript:`6.0.9 6.2.4`
+:Network: - Credential stores can now be used when creating or editing network integrations for NSX and Cisco ACI
 :Security: - Bouncycastle upgraded to 1.76 to mitigate CVE-2023-33201 :superscript:`6.0.9 6.2.4`
             - Guava upgraded to 32.0.1 to mitigate CVE-2023-2976 :superscript:`6.0.9 6.2.4`
             - Upgraded cxf-rt-transports-http to 3.4.10 to mitigate CVE-2022-46363 :superscript:`6.0.9 6.2.4`